IOC steers clear of AIBA row with TV networks

 The claims, first made back in September, triggered a probe that could not substantiate them.

-Also on Friday U.S. broadcaster NBC were ordered to cease ringside commentary after amateur boxing's governing body complained to Olympics organizers that their presence was disrupting officials at the arena.
+Also on Friday U.S. broadcaster NBC were ordered to cease ringside commentary after amateur boxing's governing body complained to Olympics organisers that their presence was disrupting officials at the arena.

 NBC, a unit of Comcast Corp, was the only broadcaster allowed to commentate from the ringside floor and AIBA said they disturbed officials sitting next to them throughout the competition.